sowcow/blog/content/posts/black-narcissus.md

 And this final point probably assumes a degree of improvisation on actors part in the process and also a degree of freedom during the editing part.
+Although given harder reliance on editing by another person different dynamics of editing may be there.

 # Dialogues